kjmath/portfolio/_projects/L3-rocket.md

 <figcaption>The completed rocket on the launch rail just before launch.</figcaption>
 {: .text-center}

-The parachute deployements occured as planned, and the rocket was recovered safely in re-flyable condition.
-An image of the seperated rocket in descent under the main parachute is shown in the figure below.
+The parachute deployments occurred as planned, and the rocket was recovered safely in re-flyable condition.
+An image of the separated rocket in descent under the main parachute is shown in the figure below.

 ![dual-deploy]({{ site.baseurl }}/assets/images/L3-rocket/dual-deploy.JPG){:width="75%"}{: .align-center}
 <figcaption>Rocket descending under the main parachute.</figcaption>
 {: .text-center}

-According to flight data from the StrattoLogger alitimeter onboard, the rocket achieved an apogee of 8691', and a maximum of speed of 1012 ft/s or Mach 0.96.
+According to flight data from the StrattoLogger altimeter onboard, the rocket achieved an apogee of 8691', and a maximum of speed of 1012 ft/s or Mach 0.96.
 The maximum altitude was within 8% of the predicted apogee of 8090' estimated using OpenRocket.

 ![dual-deploy]({{ site.baseurl }}/assets/images/L3-rocket/altitude-plot.png)
 <figcaption>Annotated plot of the rocket altitude vs. time since launch.</figcaption>